+We denote by $\Per(M)$ the image of the period pairing for $M$ and by $\Per\langle M\rangle$ the abelian group (or, equivalently $\Qbar$-vector space) generated by $\Per(M)\subset \C$.
 We fix a $1$-motive $M=[L\to G]$ with $G$ an extension of an abelian variety $A$ by a torus $T$ and $L$ a free abelian group of finite rank.
 For the definition of its singular realisation $\Vsing{M}$ and its de Rham realisation $\VdR{M}$, we refer to Chapter~\ref{sec:one-mot}.